Qeltrix/Qeltrix/README.md

 ### 3. Seeking / Random Access (V2+ Files Only)

-The `seek` command is also routed by `qltx.py` and supports V2 and V3 files.
+The `seek` command is also routed by `qltx.py` and supports V2, V3 and V4 iles.

 ```bash
 python3 qltx.py seek <INFILE> offset length [OPTIONS]